-Historic events in Gauteng
+Historic events which shaped Gauteng

 Bantu-speaking people move south from central Africa, displacing the San tribes, the original inhabitants of the present-day Gauteng area.